blockchainsllc/in3-docs/docs/spec.md

 .. note:: A very important limitation is the fact that property names are stored as 16bit hashes, which decreases the payload, but does not allow for the restoration of the full json without knowing all property names!
 ```

 The binary format is based on JSON-structure, but uses a RLP-encoding approach.
-Each node or value is represented by a these four values:
+Each node or value is represented by these four values:

 *  **key** `uint16_t` - The key hash of the property.
-This value will only pass before the property node if the structure is a property of a JSON-Object.
+This value will only pass before the property node if the structure is a property of a JSON-object.
 *  **type** `d_type_t` - 3 bit : defining the type of the element.
 *  **len** `uint32_t` - 5 bit : the length of the data (for bytes/string/array/object).
 For (boolean or integer) the length will specify the value.
 *  **data** `bytes_t` - The bytes or value of the node (only for strings or bytes).